PythonCoder8/weather-gui/README.md

 pip install requests
 ```

+## APIs
+This application uses 3 different [OpenWeatherMap](https://openweathermap.org/) APIs to help get weather information.
+It uses a geocoding API from OpenWeatherMap to get latitude and longitude coordinates.
+These coordinates are required by their weather API.
+The app also uses OpenWeatherMap's Ultraviolet (UV) Index API for additional weather information about UV exposure outside.

 ## Using the App
 Using the app is extremely straight forward.
 You enter the location you want weather information about, entering the city, then the two-letter country code (example: Los Angeles, US).